What is Transmission Control Protocol?

 TCP is widely used in various applications due to its reliability and error-checking capabilities.
 Here are some common use cases for TCP:

-• File Transfers: Provides secure and complete file downloads and uploads.
+• File Transfers: Guarantees accurate and complete data transfer.

-• Remote Access: Facilitates stable connections for remote desktop applications.
+• Remote Access: Facilitates secure and reliable remote connections.

 Advantages and Disadvantages of TCP

-• Reliability: TCP ensures data is delivered accurately and in order, making it ideal for applications requiring data integrity.
+• Reliability: TCP ensures data is delivered accurately and in sequence, making it ideal for applications requiring high reliability.

 Frequently Asked Questions about Transmission Control Protocol

-TCP uses acknowledgment packets and retransmission mechanisms to detect and resend lost data packets, ensuring complete and accurate data delivery.
+TCP uses acknowledgment packets and retransmission mechanisms to detect and resend lost data, ensuring that all packets reach their destination correctly.

 Want to learn more about how Lightyear can help you?